 Applicants can sponsor their spouse and an unlimited number of children, but sponsorship doesn’t extend to parents or other family members.
 Unfortunately, spousal sponsorship doesn’t cover same-sex marriages, even if recognized in your home country, as it’s illegal in the UAE.

 Providing your application is successful, you’ll officially become a resident of the UAE.
 This will entitle you to a state-issued ID card and unlimited entrance and exit from the UAE.
 Your visa must be renewed every five years, but this happens automatically if you continue to meet the initial criteria.

 To get a Dubai retirement visa, see the steps online via Dubai’s tourism website.

 What is the cost of a retirement visa in Dubai?

 As part of the application process, you have to pay a non-refundable processing fee of AED92 (£18/$25) per applicant and dependent.
 If your application is approved, you then have to pay a fee of AED 2,214.25 (£436/$600) per applicant.
 This covers the visa and ID costs.

 How much do I need to retire in Dubai?

 As a base cost for retiring in Dubai, you’ll need an income of £4,000 a month or roughly £200,000 in savings.
 This is unrelated to the actual cost of living and is necessary for the visa requirements.

 Although there’s considerable disparity between goods and services (for example, beer is incredibly expensive, as are some foods), the overall cost of living in Dubai is not too bad.

-Public transport in Dubai is efficient and inexpensive, and the city makes great use of ride-hailing apps like Uber.
+Public transport in Dubai is efficient and inexpensive, and the city uses ride-hailing apps like Uber.
 That said, running your own car is fairly cheap (as you’d expect from a major exporter of petroleum products).
-On average, petrol is around 40p a litre.
+On average, petrol is around 40p a liter.